DevEmperor/WristAssist/README.md

 - Before the first use, an API key must be set in the settings.
 You can **get an API key for one month for free from [OpenAI](https://platform.openai.com/)**, after that you have to specify a credit card, because the usage costs a little money.
 - After the first request in a chat, a Save-button appears, which saves the entire chat (including future ones).
 - With a touch on a saved chat, a new interface appears to change the title or delete it.
+- If you click on the About activity, you'll find the total cost of all your requests.
+A long press on this label resets it.